HOMEPAGE

 | |

-| 23/02/09 | University of Stavanger - workshop | |
+23/02/09 | University of Stavanger - workshop | |

-| 24/02/09 | University of Stavanger |
+24/02/09 | University of Stavanger |

 info |

-| 25/02/09 | Grieg Academy, Bergen | info
+25/02/09 | Grieg Academy, Bergen | info

 |

-| 27/02/09 | University of Tromsø - workshop | info |
+27/02/09 | University of Tromsø - workshop | info |

-| 27/02/09 | University of Tromsø | info |
+27/02/09 | University of Tromsø | info |

-| 03/03/09 | University of Agder | info |
+03/03/09 | University of Agder | info |

-| 05/03/09 | Norwegian Academy of Music (NMH), Oslo | info
+05/03/09 | Norwegian Academy of Music (NMH), Oslo | info

-| | | |
+| | |

 |

-We are working with Rodion Shchedrin's preludes and fugues, which, although complex, through-composed pieces, lend themselves to interpretation for several reasons.
+We worked with Rodion Shchedrin's preludes and fugues, which, although complex, through-composed pieces, lend themselves to interpretation for several reasons.
 Several of the preludes have an open, improvised flavour, due to their loose tonality and phrasing.
 The fugues are strongly rhythmic lattices of sound to be treated firmly.
 I myself, as an improviser, work with many of the same concepts as these pieces explore, such as free counterpoint, unusual accentuation and polyrhythms.
 And of course I love playing the piano, and the joy of pianistry often comes through in Shchedrin's compositions.

 - David playing alone